-The Cleveland Clinic notes that getting a tetanus shot, or at least ensuring that you are up to date on your tetanus shot, may be a worthwhile precaution after getting bitten by a dog.
-You do not need to get a tetanus shot after a dog bite necessarily, but you may want to mention the dog bite to a physician if you need to treat your bite wounds.
+You do not need to get a tetanus shot after a dog bite.
+However, The Cleveland Clinic notes that getting a tetanus shot, or at least ensuring that you are up to date on your tetanus shot, is often a worthwhile precaution after getting bitten by a dog.
+A doctor may order a tetanus booster if your wound is dirty or you had your last shot more than five years ago.

-Tend to Your Wounds After a Dog Bite
+Tend to Your Wounds and Get Medical Attention After a Dog Bite

 Dogs do not receive the same oral care that humans do.
-They may be susceptible to housing bacteria that can cause infection if it enters your system.
+Their mouths can house harmful bacteria, which can lead to health complications after a bite.
 Healthline lists steps you should take to protect your health after suffering a dog bite, such as:

-- Cleaning your wound with soap and water, antiseptics, and antibacterial lotion
+- Clean your wound with soap and water and apply antibacterial lotion

-- Covering the wound with a clean bandage
+- Cover the wound with a clean bandage

-- Monitoring the injured area, as the effects from a dog bite may vary in severity
+- Monitor the injured area, as the effects from a dog bite may vary in severity

-Other signs could indicate your dog bite wound is serious.
-If the dog bite wound continues to bleed, expels strange fluids, becomes excessively swollen or red, or has visible bone or muscle, you may want to seek further medical attention right away.
+Other signs could indicate that your dog bite wound is serious.
+If the dog bite wound becomes warm to the touch, continues to bleed, leaks pus, becomes excessively swollen or red, or has visible bone or muscle, you may want to seek further medical attention right away.

-Inquire about the shot history of the dog that bit you if you can.
+Inquire about the shot history of the dog that bit you, if possible.
+Ask the owner for the contact information of their veterinarian for more details.
 If the dog is not up to date on vaccinations, you could be at a heightened risk of infection.
-Your doctor might say that you need to get a tetanus shot after a dog bite at this point, especially if you are showing signs of infection and have not received a shot within the past five years.
+If you are unsure about the dog’s vaccination history, be sure to seek medical attention immediately.

 For a free legal consultation, call 412-661-1400

-Capnocytophaga is one of the infections you can develop after being bit by a dog, according to the Centers for Disease Control and Prevention (CDC).
-It notes that approximately three in every 10 people who develop a severe infection pass away, underscoring the seriousness of being bit by a dog.
+Capnocytophaga is a serious infection that can result from a dog bite, according to the Centers for Disease Control and Prevention (CDC).
+The CDC notes that approximately three in every 10 people who develop a severe infection pass away, underscoring the seriousness of being bit by a dog.

 The CDC adds that other possible outcomes of capnocytophaga infection are: